Error Handling with Error Code Objects #

 }

-Looking back at the simple usage example, at the comment marked (1), the erc
+Looking back at the simple usage example, at the comment marked (1):

 object returned by the function my_sqrt

-is compared with an integer value and this invokes the integer conversion operator.
-As a result, the activity flag is reset and the destructor doesn’t throw.
-At the comment marked (2), the returned erc
+is compared with an integer value.
+This invokes the integer conversion operator and the activity flag is reset.
+Consequently the destructor doesn’t throw an exception.

 returns and, because its activity flag is set, the destructor throws an exception.